chameleon-system/chameleon-base/src/JavaScriptMinificationBundle/Resources/doc/index.rst

 Optional Step 4: Configure Logging
 ----------------------------------

-The bundle logs errors in its own channel during JS minification.
-So if you want you can customize the logger.
+The bundle logs errors in its own channel during JS minification: javascript_minify So if you want you can customize the logger.

 This is an example to customize the logger if you are using the Chameleon System.